Gonzalo Reyes

-Gonzalo Alberto Reyes Mella (born 5 September 1995) is a Chilean footballer who plays as a forward for Rangers de Talca.
+Gonzalo Alberto Reyes Mella (born 5 September 1995) is a Chilean footballer who plays as a forward for San Marcos de Arica.

 Club career

 A product of Santiago Morning youth system, Reyes played for them until 2019.

 In the second half of 2019, Reyes moved to Uruguay and signed with Uruguayan Primera División side Juventud de Las Piedras.
 The next year, he switched on loan to Montevideo Wanderers in the same division.

 After ending his contract in Uruguay, Reyes returned to his homeland and joined Unión San Felipe.
 In the 2023 season, he joined Deportes La Serena on loan.
 The next year, he switched to Rangers.

 Reyes renewed with Rangers for the 2025 season.

+Reyes joined San Marcos de Arica for the 2026 season.

 International career

 Reyes performed as a sparring player for the Chile national team led by Jorge Sampaoli.

 In 2014, he represented Chile U20 in a draw against Paraguay, scoring a goal, and at the 2014 NTC Invitational in the United States, making three appearances.